-In accordance with our Code of Regulations, the number of directors has been fixed at eight and there is currently one vacancy.
+In accordance with our Amended and Restated Code of Regulations, the number of directors has been fixed at eight, and there is currently one vacancy.
 The Board of Directors is classified into two classes composed of four members each, with both classes serving staggered two year terms.
-Below is an overview of each current Board member, of whom, Mr. Corlett, Mr. Gibbons, Mr. Kestner and Mr. Randall Ruhlman are nominees for election as directors at the annual meeting of shareholders, along with a description of the particular experiences, qualifications, attributes and skills of the directors that led to the conclusion that each should serve as a director.
+Below is an overview of each current Board member, of whom, Mr. Glenn Corlett, Mr. Michael Gibbons, Mr. Steven Kestner, and Mr. Randall Ruhlman are nominees for election as directors at the annual meeting of shareholders, along with a description of the particular experiences, qualifications, attributes and skills of the directors that led to the conclusion that each should serve as a director.

 Glenn E. Corlett - Mr. Corlett's business experience commenced over 40 years ago when he joined Price Waterhouse where he served as a partner until 1990.
 Since that time, Mr. Corlett has served as the Chief Financial Officer and later the Chief Operating Officer for N.W.
 Ayer, a major international advertising agency before he became a Professor of Accounting at Ohio University, and the Dean and Philip J. Gardner Leadership Professor at the College of Business at Ohio University from July 1997 through June 2007.
-Mr. Corlett's tenure at Ohio University's Business School has given him the necessary credentials to be a viable member of the Board, not only from an accounting aspect, but also in general business management.
+Mr. Corlett's tenure at Ohio University's Business School has given him the necessary credentials to be a contributing member of the Board, not only from an accounting aspect, but also in general business management.
 Mr. Corlett has lectured and written on accounting, auditing and executive compensation.
 Mr. Corlett's zest for understanding the Company's financials; while providing sound business advice keeps him in a close working relationship with senior management, and makes him an appropriate Chairman of the Compensation Committee.
-In fact, his oversight experience is critical to his role in reviewing the Company's compensation policy and ensuring that management is compensated in a manner consistent with the compensation policy and in accordance with the relevant laws.
-Finally, his inquisitive mind ensures that he is kept apprised of recent developments which may affect the Company.
+In fact, his oversight experience is critical to his role in reviewing the Company's compensation policy and overseeing its implementation so that management is compensated in a manner consistent with the compensation policy and in accordance with relevant laws.

-Richard R. Gascoigne - Mr. Gascoigne brings more than 30 years experience in the insurance industry, and is well suited to be a board member, given this expertise in risk management and compliance.
+Richard R. Gascoigne - Mr. Gascoigne brings more than 30 years' experience in the insurance industry, and is well suited to be a board member, given this expertise in risk management and compliance.
 He was Managing Director at Marsh Inc., subsidiary of Marsh & McLennan Co. from 1995 until his retirement in 2008.
 He had held numerous positions during his career at Marsh, including two years as regional compliance officer.
 He has extensive experience in commercial property and casualty underwriting, specifically focusing on middle market companies.
 In addition, he has provided risk management consulting to clients during product development, acquisitions, and market introductions.
 The Company values his strong risk management and compliance experience.
 He is skilled at monitoring the Company's implementation of its policies while ensuring that the Company adheres to its own guidelines.
 His thoughtfulness in decision-making coupled with his willingness to thoroughly discuss issues make him a fitting member of the Board, as well as the Compensation and Audit Committees.